 What talent do you yearn for?
 Either being able to Sing properly or being a fully qualified F1 driver – just to make my dad proud.

 Do you like being complimented?
 I don’t know what to do with compliments so I get awkward when given one.
-I’m that person that instantly tries to think of something I can compliment you on to deflect the situation away from me.
+I’m that person that instantly tries to deflect the situation away from me.
 I cringe thinking about it.
 But yes I do – doesn’t everyone?!

 Do you have a high pain threshold?
 I’d like to think so.
-Although I had my knee taped up after an injury back in April and pulling that off hurt like hell.
-My sister who is a nurse might think otherwise.
+Although I had my knee taped up after an injury back in April and pulling that off hurt sooo bad.
+My sister who is a nurse might disagree with me.

 What books do you recommend most to others?
-The book Honour by Elif Shafak.
-She writes beautifully and the story is all about family and sacrifice, it changed the way I look at love.
+Honour by Elif Shafak, Small Island by Andrea Levy and The Kite Runner by Khaled Housseini.
+They are about honour and sacrifice and true friendship, and they all changed the way I look at love.

 Which has been the hardest lesson to learn?
-Not to take things personally.
+I think it would be not to take things personally.
 Why do I always do that?
-And how to let go of things, that’s always tough.
+And how to let go, that’s always tough.

 What have you never understood?
-Bad manners and people who walk slow in the city.
+Bad manners to anyone but especially hospitality staff, and people who walk slow in the city.

 What is the one thing you want to know before you die?
 Preferably when I am going to die so I can prepare for it.

 Are you scared of dying or what happens when you die?
 I believe that if I live by faith then I have nothing to worry about.
-But I think knowing I am going to die imminently I would be anxious about it for sure.
+But I think knowing I am going to die imminently I would be anxious about it.

 Quinoa or Quavers?
 Can I choose another type of crisps?
-Chilli heatwave or prawn cocktail.
+Doritos chilli heatwave!